Neural network methods for Neumann series problems of Perron-Frobenius operators: Introduction

 The main contributions of this work are as follows.
 We define an abstract setting for non-expansive Perron-Frobenius operators from $L^p$ to $L^p$.
 We establish the well-posedness of the variational formulation in $L^2$ and $L^p$ settings.
-We propose neural network methods for solving power series problems based on PINNs and RVPINNs.
+We propose neural network methods for solving Neumann series problems based on PINNs and RVPINNs.
 A key advantage of the RVPINNs approach is that it does not require the inverse map of the underlying dynamical system, as highlighted in Remark \ref{remark: reformulated RVPINNs loss function}.
 To derive a priori error estimates for the proposed methods, we recall the concepts of neural network function manifolds and quasi-minimizers presented in \cite{brevis2022neural}.
 The local Fortin's condition modified from \cite{rojas2024robust} is required to analyze the RVPINNs method.
-We implement the proposed methods for approximating the power series of Perron-Frobenius operators associated with the tent map, the boundary map in a circular domain, and the standard map to show the performance of our methods.
-We compare our methods against a fixed-grid-based approach and the truncated sum of power series.
+We implement the proposed methods for approximating the Neumann series of Perron-Frobenius operators associated with the tent map, the boundary map in a circular domain, and the standard map to show the performance of our methods.
+We also demonstrate the applicability of our methods by approximating interior densities in a two-cavity system.
+We compare our methods against a fixed-grid-based approach and the truncated sum of Neumann series.

 The article is organized as follows.
-In section 2, we introduce Perron-Frobenius operators, state our assumptions, present power series problems in both strong and variational forms, and provide the well-posedness of the variational problems when solutions are in $L^2$.
+In section \ref{sec: Abstract framework}, we introduce Perron-Frobenius operators, state our assumptions, present Neumann series problems in both strong and variational forms, and provide the well-posedness of the variational problems when solutions are in $L^2$.
 We also review fixed-grid-based methods, including Ulam's method, and provide an associated error estimate.
-Section 3 describes neural network frameworks, including our proposed methods for approximating solutions, focusing on PINNs and RVPINNs.
-Section 4 is devoted to the analysis of these methods.
-Section 5 presents numerical examples.
-Section 6 is the conclusions and possible extensions.
-Appendix \ref{section: well-posedness} provides the well-posedness of the variational problems when solutions are in $L^p$.
-Appendix \ref{section: equivalent form of RVPINNs loss} shows the equivalent form of the RVPINNs loss function.
-Appendix \ref{section: error estimates proof} shows error estimate proofs for PINNs and RVPINNs.
+Section \ref{sec: Neural network framework} describes neural network frameworks, including our proposed methods for approximating solutions, focusing on PINNs and RVPINNs.
+Section \ref{sec: Analysis of methods} is devoted to the analysis of these methods.
+Section \ref{sec: Numerical examples} presents numerical examples.
+Section \ref{sec: conclusions} is the conclusions and possible extensions. \ref{section: well-posedness} provides the well-posedness of the variational problem when solutions are in $L^p$. \ref{section: equivalent form of RVPINNs loss} shows the equivalent form of the RVPINNs loss function. \ref{section: error estimates proof} shows error estimate proofs for PINNs and RVPINNs.